Skip to main content

 Transaction result

-After making each transfer, it is important to have information about its status.
+After making each transfer, it is important to have information about it's status.
 For this reason, we provide the ability to get information about the result of each transaction made.
-Our application provides two types of notifications: notification to the Customer and notification for the end user.

 Notification to the Customer

-Transaction event contains the transaction identifier as has been shown in example above.
-Using this identifier, the Customer can get the details of a given transaction using the appropriate method.
-It is also possible to get a list of all transactions.
+Each transaction event contains a transaction identifier.
+Using this identifier, the Customer can retrieve the details of the corresponding transaction using the appropriate method.
+It is also possible to retrieve a list of all transactions.
 Implementation details are available in the technical documentation of the Transaction History Core service.

 @startuml